verhas/demo/jpms_annotation_demo/article.md

 Generally nothing so long as long we are not in the realm of JPMS.
 We get access to the method of the class and invoke it.
-We could get access to the method of the interface and invoke it on the object but in practice it is the same.
+We could get access to the method of the interface and invoke it on the object but in practice, it is the same.
 (Or not in case of JPMS.)

 I was using this approach in Java::Geci.
 The framework uses the `@Geci` annotation to identify which class needs generated code inserted into.
-It has a fairly complex algorithm to find the annotations because it accepts any annotation that has the name `Geci` no matter which package it is in and it also accepts any annotation that in its `@interface` declaration has an annotation that can also be used as a  `Geci`
+It has a fairly complex algorithm to find the annotations because of it accepts any annotation that has the name `Geci` no matter which package it is in and it also accepts any annotation that in its `@interface` declaration has an annotation that can also be used as a  `Geci`